sggrigoriev/presto-sdk-c/README.md

 that are running Linux.

 It includes several directories:
+* /apps
-> apps : Standalone applications that you can use for reference source code to build and use your own agents.
+> Standalone applications that you can use for reference source code to build and use your own agents.

+* /include
-> include : Global headers.
+> Global headers.
 Library headers are automatically copied in when you build the lib directory.

+* /iot
-> iot : IOT stands for "Internet of Things".
+> IOT stands for "Internet of Things".
 This directory contains tools your applications need to connect to the Internet and communicate.

+* /lib
-> lib : Libraries.
+> Libraries.
 Make this directory and copy or symlink the .so's into /usr/lib.
 You may need to make the 3rd party libraries individually.

+* /support
-> support : Support files for the compile toolchain
+> Support files for the compile toolchain

 The $IOTSDK environment variable can define where your iotsdk directory is located.
 This environment variable may be used in your own applications'